-Founded in 2011, Vivint Solar is a company based in Lehi, Utah, that designs, installs, and maintains PV solar panel systems.
-Vivint Solar was one of the first solar companies to offer a Power Purchase Agreement (PPA), which allows customers to pay only for the power they produce, limiting risk in the 20-year contract.
-A potential drawback of Vivint Solar is the delay in installation that customers have reported on our site.
+Founded in 2011, Vivint Solar is a company based in Lehi, Utah, that sells, installs, and maintains PV solar panel systems.
+Vivint Solar was one of the first solar companies to offer a Power Purchase Agreement (PPA), which allows customers to pay only for the power the system produces.
+A potential drawback of Vivint Solar is the delay in getting its solar systems up and running, as several customers have made this complaint on our site.

 - Several Payment Options